 For creating a new calendar, select the little plus sign (+) next to “My calendars,” and you’ll come across the option, “New calendar.”
 Click this option and find your engagements sorted!

-For added convenience, colour code each calendar in order of priority perhaps, or to help you distinguish between the nature.
+For added convenience, color code each calendar.
+You might do this in order of priority, or just to help you distinguish between the nature.

-9. Automate Scheduling Meetings Without Having to Coordinate Availability
+9. Automate Meeting Scheduling Without Having to Coordinate Availability

 What do you do when you’re facing the situation of arranging a meeting with a handful of stakeholders, all with committed routines?
-Trying to negotiate a mutually suitable time where all can be available can turn t=out to be frustrating ordeal.
-Google Calendar takes care of such situations by providing two great coordinating options: “Suggested times” or “Find a time.”
+Trying to negotiate a mutually suitable time when all can be available can turn out to be a frustrating ordeal.
+Google Calendar takes care of such situations by providing two great coordinating options: “Suggested times” and “Find a time.”

-To employ Suggested times option, add everyone to your event.
-Google Calendar supports up to 20 people.
+To employ the Suggested times option, add everyone to your event.
+Google Calendar supports up to 200 people.
 Click on the “Suggested times” link below each of the participant’s name.
-A drop down menu will provide the list of times when all the participants and the event organizer/s, are available simultaneously.
+A drop down menu will provide the list of times when all the participants and the event organizer/s are available simultaneously.

-To use Find a time option, pick the tab with the same name lying next to “Event details”.
+To use Find a time option, pick the tab of that name, right next to “Event details” (see the next image).
 Here you’ll come across each participant’s schedules side-by-side, each person in a different color, for your event day.
 If they have something scheduled, it will say “Busy” for that block of time.
 Compare the availability and select the most suitable hour.
 Save the option.

-For remote attendees of an event, Google Calendar comes with an invaluable built-in feature 0f video calls.
-Create an event and click the link Add Video Call.
+For up to 100 remote attendees of an event, Google Calendar comes with an invaluable built-in feature for video meetings.
+Create an event and click “Join with Google Meet”.
 This will provide you with a video call URL placed inside the invite.